wp-plugins/thecartpress/readme.txt

 == Changelog ==
 =1.1.9.1 =
-* Stock: not activated ssetting for hidden out of stock products (thanks to the community)
+* Stock: not activated setting for hidden out of stock products (thanks to the community)
-* Top Sellers Dashboard widget
+* Stock: Sort products by stock, in the Back-end
+* Price: Sort products by price, in the Back-end
+* UI Improvements: Checkout editor, Countries selecion (payment and shipping methods, and settings)

 =1.1.9 =
 * UI improvements: Product setup hides/displays fields depending the product type